alexandregv/awesome-onset/README.md

 ## Servers
 ### Roleplay
-* [OkayyNetwork](http://okayy.network/) - One of the very first server networks.
-For now it only has RP, but other gamemodes like CrimeCity, PrisonRP and MiniGames are planned.
-(English)
-* [SolidRP](https://solidrp.fr/) - An advanced RP server leveraging strong plugins.
-(French)
-* [BalanceRP](https://balancerp.com) - An advanced roleplay server with daily updates.
-(English)
 - [OnsetRPFR](https://discord.gg/XKMnz3e) - [Aiekillu](https://www.youtube.com/channel/UCUnmE4hrEF__A6jE9G5uX8g)'s server.
 Current server with the most players.
 Very fast development.
 (French)
 ### Prison
 ### Murder